bisdn/bisdn.github.io/setup_physical.md

 ```

 ## Customer support
-If at any point during installation or configuration of your Basebox setup you get stuck or have any questions, please contact our customer support via email: [support@basebox.freshdesk.com](support@basebox.freshdesk.com).
+If at any point during installation or configuration of your Basebox setup you get stuck or have any questions, please contact our [customer support](customer_support.html#customer_support).

 ## Additional resources
 * [baseboxd github][baseboxd_gh]